saibharathkondepati/second-repo/README.md

 # second-repo
-Hai This is Sai Bharath Kondepati from pochavaram
+Hai This is Sai Bharath Kondepati from pochavaram.
+I am a fan of Keerthy.